adamw/website/content/blog/2011-06-27-static-typing-is-a-great-static-analysis-tool.md

 dsq_thread_id:
   - 1051935727
 categories:
-  - Java
-  - JBoss
+  - java
-  - Languages
+  - static analysis
-  - Ruby
+  - ruby
-  - Scala
+  - scala
-  - Uncategorized
+  - clean code

 ---
 Statically-typed languages are great because, well, they have static typing.
 However very often developing using a dynamically-typed language is much more convenient.
 Take writing a webapp in Ruby On Rails &#8211; change some code, hit reload and you can see the new code in action.
 JavaScript &#8211; same thing.
 On the other hand change a bean in a JSF app: first redeploy (*), wait, and only then go and see the changes.
 Or even, run a very simple [Scala][1] unit test in IntelliJ &#8211; I don&#8217;t know why, but the compilation always takes a long time, even if the change is very minor.
 The total run time of the unit test far exceeds the milliseconds in which a unit test should run.